ava-labs/avalanche-docs/docs/tooling/cli-guides/stop-node.md

 :::

-Once completed, the EC2 instance set up on AWS would have been stopped and the Elastic IP associated with it would have been released.
+Once completed, the EC2 instance(s) set up on AWS would have been stopped and the Elastic IP(s)
+associated with it would have been released.